-Comments, by their nature, are immediately and publicly visible to all visitors to this website – they are not private.
+Comments, by their nature, are immediately and publicly visible to all visitors – they are not private.

 Do not post information you consider to be private in nature.

-Puget Sound Software assumes no liability for statements made in comments, or any offense that might be taken by readers of those comments.
+Puget Sound Software LLC assumes no liability for statements made in comments, or any offense that might be taken by readers of those comments.
 I can not review the accuracy of comments.
-I do my best to remove inappropriate comments, but I cannot warrant that I’ll remove them all, remove them in a timely manner, or agree on what might be found “offensive” by everyone.
+I do my best to remove inappropriate comments, but I cannot warrant that I’ll remove them all, remove them in a timely manner, or even agree on what might be found “offensive”.

 Copyright & Trademark

-You may naturally quote, with attribution, portions of articles as per ”fair use” copyright laws.
+- You may quote, with attribution, portions of articles as per “fair use” copyright laws.

-You may link to specific articles or the home page of this site from any appropriately related other site.
+- You may link to specific articles or the home page of this site.

 Ask Leo! the Ask Leo! logo, Puget Sound Software and the Puget Sound Software logo are trademarks of Puget Sound Software LLC.
-Other trademarks on the site, such as GNOMEDEX, Microsoft, and others, are the property of third parties unrelated to Puget Sound Software.
+Other trademarks on the site are the property of third parties unrelated to Puget Sound Software.

 Ask Leo! is a registered trademark of Leo Notenboom and Puget Sound Software, LLC.

-Other websites point to this site, this web site points to other sites, and also accepts advertising from third-party advertisers.
-Leo A. Notenboom and/or Puget Sound Software can not be held liable for claims or losses arising from any of these third parties.
+Other websites point to this site, this website points to other sites and also accepts advertising from third-party advertisers.
+Leo A. Notenboom and/or Puget Sound Software LLC can not be held liable for claims or losses arising from any of these third parties.

 The only information I retain is a) your question, and your email address if included with that question, b) email we might exchange, and c) your comments, and any information you’ve entered as part of that comment.